Can a Trauma Bond Become Healthy?

 Most trauma bonds feel meaningful because of intensity.

-If the intensity fades, the relationship may feel different.
+If the trauma bond begins to dissolve, the relationship may feel different.

 Calmer.